cysun/AliceIdentityService2/README.md

   * Create a user with the `ais-admin` claim.
 This user is the administrator who can manage users, scopes, and clients.
 5. Run `AliceIdentityService`.

+## Email Configuration

+AIS uses [Alice Mail Service (AMS)](https://github.com/cysun/AliceMailService) to send emails.
+For the email functions (e.g. sending verification emails, password reset emails) to work, you need to set up AMS then configure the `RabbitMQ` section in `appsettings.json` accordingly.

 ## Current Limitations

 AIS only supports Authorization Code and Refresh Token grants and the `code` response type.
 Client Credentials will be